PER DIEM LOOK-UP

 FROM AND DIGITALLY SIGNED BY: Nicholas West, Acting Senior Procurement Executive, Office of Acquisition Policy

-SUBJECT: FAR Class Deviation - Contract Terms and Conditions for the City Pair Program
+SUBJECT: FAR Class Deviation - Contract terms and conditions for the City Pair Program

 On this page